Menu

 Do I have to do this assessment?

-- The Vulnerability Assessment (VAT) is completely voluntary, so if you choose not to participate in the assessment, none of your services will be negatively affected.
+- The Vulnerability Assessment Tool (VAT) is completely voluntary, so if you choose not to participate in the assessment, you may still be eligible for housing support.

 How do I know if an assessment has been booked for me?